 How to Choose the Perfect Luggage for Dubai

-Suitcase: Though it depends, where exactly and for how long you travel, I recommend taking a good, light, and quality suitcase with you where all your clothes and most of your toiletries fit in.
-Dubai is not a backpacker´s paradise – though you will find all kind of people and travelers, I hardly (never?) have seen any “obvious” backpacker, so a real suitcase might be the better choice:
+Suitcase: Though it depends, on where exactly and for how long you travel, I recommend taking a good, light, and quality suitcase with you where all your clothes and most of your toiletries fit in.
+Dubai is not a backpacker´s paradise – though you will find all kinds of people and travelers, I hardly (never?) have seen any “obvious” backpacker so a real suitcase might be the better choice:

 Laundry bags are great if you travel for longer and don’t want your dirty and clean clothes to mix up.

-Packing Cubes: Packing Cubes are the new must-items when it comes to traveling, they are very handy and they also come in cool colors.
+Packing Cubes: Packing Cubes are the new must-items when it comes to traveling, they are convenient, and they also come in cool colors.

-Beauty Products and Toiletries to Pack to Bring for Dubai
+Beauty Products and Toiletries to Pack For Dubai

-If I travel for 10 days or shorter I take travel sizes toiletries which I refill with my natural and organic beauty products from home (shampoo, conditioner, hair masks, cleaning water and cleansing milk), if I travel for longer I take the original sizes.
+If I travel for 10 days or shorter, I take travel-sized toiletries that I refill with my natural and organic beauty products from home (shampoo, conditioner, hair masks, cleaning water, and cleansing milk).
+If I travel for longer, I take the original sizes.

-More products that I need in Dubai (at any time of the year) – of course, this totally depend on your.
-Whether you use a lot of make-up or none at all (I don’t use a lot but need some other products to feel great).
+More products that I need in Dubai (at any time of the year) – of course, this totally depends on whether you use a lot of make-up or none at all (I don’t use a lot but need some other products to feel great).

 Face cream – (which I also use as a ]hand cream, so I do not have to take another cream)